Kapiainen/Lauhdutin/Readme.md

 - Acquire a list of games that have been added to Steam as a 'non-Steam game'.
 - Launch the games that were found by the features described above.
 - Install Steam games that are not currently installed.
+- Automatically copy custom grid images assigned in Steam as banners.
 - Automatically download banners for Steam games that were found.
 - Integrate the total amount of hours played that is tracked by Steam into Lauhdutin's corresponding system.